Paita: Whaling port of call

 Paita was a significant port of call for whaling ships in the first half of the 19th century.
 The whaling grounds west of Peru were popular with British and American whaling ships that often called at Paita for supplies and repairs.
 Local men were sometimes recruited to serve as crewmen on these vessels.
 The first vessel known to have called was the British whaleship Emilia in 1792.
 Sixty-four American whaleships visited in 1833 alone.
 So many American vessels called that in 1833 the United States government decided to establish a consulate at Paita.
 A hospital was established for American seamen in the 1840s.
 The large protected Bay of Paita provided a safe anchorage for visiting vessels and the irrigated farms of the nearby Chira Valley produced a wide range of agricultural produce for the whalers.
 The money they injected into the local economy provided substantial economic benefits to the town and hinterlands, and this continued till American whaling visits began to taper off in the 1860s.

 Industry

 In 1875, a railway line of 97 km length was completed from Piura to Paita, but it was destroyed in the war with Chile from 1879 to 1883 and reconstructed in 1884.
 A street railway opened on 30 August 1891 and ran until the late 1920s.

-Today the port of Paita is Peru's fifth-largest port and an important container port.
+Today the port of Paita is Peru's second-largest port and an important container port.
 It is located in a geopolitically important position on the Pacific coast.

 Paita has one of the best natural harbours on the Peruvian coast.
 Regular mail steamers run between Valparaíso and Panama.